JetBrains/kotlin-web-site/docs/reference/functions.md

 allowing a variable number of arguments to be passed in to the function.

-By default, *vararg*{: .keyword } creates an array, but this behavior can be customized by providing arguments to the annotation
+By default, `vararg` creates an array, but this behavior can be customized by providing arguments to the annotation

 ``` kotlin
 fun asList<T>(vararg<ArrayList<T>> ts : T) : List<T> = ts // ts is a List now!
 ```

-The type argument to the *vararg*{: .keyword } annotation denotes a *builder* type.
+The type argument to the `vararg` annotation denotes a *builder* type.
 A call to this function is compiled like so

 ``` kotlin
 asList(0, 1, 2)